solus-project/linux-steam-integration/README.md

 Note that there is nothing here to see yet as this is still in development.

-This project, and by extension Solus, is not officially endorsed by, or affiliated with, Steam, or it's parent company, Valve.
+This project, and by extension Solus, is not officially endorsed by, or affiliated with, Steam*, or it's parent company, Valve*.

 License